farischaudhry/pinn-width-vs-nonlinearity/README.md

 ## Framework Overview

-This project provides a highly modular and extensible framework for conducting large-scale empirical studies on Physics-Informed Neural Networks.
+This project provides a highly modular and extensible framework for conducting empirical studies on Physics-Informed Neural Networks.
 The core components are:

 **`PDEProblem` (Abstract Base Class):** A flexible interface for defining new PDE problems, including their governing equations, domain, boundary/initial conditions, ground truth solutions, and derivative requirements.

 **Generalized Derivative Computation:** A `Trainer` class with a powerful derivative engine that can compute arbitrary non-mixed and mixed derivatives of the network's outputs with respect to its inputs using `torch.autograd`.

-**Systematic Experiment Management:** An `ExperimentRunner` that takes declarative configuration objects (`ExperimentConfig`) to systematically sweep over parameters like PDE type, network architecture, and problem hardness (`kappa`).
+**Experiment Management:** An `ExperimentRunner` that takes declarative configuration objects (`ExperimentConfig`) to systematically sweep over parameters like PDE type, network architecture, and problem hardness (`kappa`).

-**Comprehensive Logging:** Each experiment run automatically saves its configuration, a detailed epoch-wise training log (`training_log.csv`), and a final summary of metrics (`summary.json`).
+**Logging:** Each experiment run automatically saves its configuration, a detailed epoch-wise training log (`training_log.csv`), and a final summary of metrics (`summary.json`).

 ## Experimental Results